CLARIAH/pure3dx/README.md

 [Python docstrings of the authoring app](https://clariah.github.io/pure3dx/control/index.html) which is the app that contains all the business logic.

+## Design development

+The [design guide](docs/design.md) describes the ins and outs of developing the design op the published pages.

 ## History

 *   2024-05-16 Pure3D went in production